makerdao/community/governance/parameter-docs/param-liquidation-penalty.md

 ## Purpose

 Generally, the Liquidation Penalty may be thought of as a fee to incentivize proper collateralization for vault owners.
 As a risk parameter, its primary function is to ensure the system does not accumulate unbacked DAI.
 The Liquidation Penalty gives vault users an added incentive to keep their positions over-collateralized while providing the system additional revenue to mitigate potential losses due to liquidations.
+The Liquidation Penalty also plays an important role acting as a deterrent against liquidation-related attacks by adding some friction to the liquidation process.

 ## Trade-offs